-Using this app you can clear through customs alcohol and tobacco that you are bringing with you in addition to the duty free quota amount.
+Using this app you can clear through customs alcohol, tobacco and other goods that you are bringing with you in addition to the duty free quota amount.
 The app calculates the duty, then you can pay using a debit/credit card and go through the green channel.

 Goods that you bring in for onward sale or other commercial purpose, and goods that you have bought on arrival in the duty free at the airport cannot be cleared through customs using this app.

 You can choose to clear goods through customs for one more person in addition to yourself.
 If you are clearing goods for someone else, you must cross the border together.